robbytaylor/terraform-aws-s3-unzip/README.md

 # Terraform AWS S3 Unzip
-Terraform module to deploy a Lambda function to automatically unzip files in an S3 bucket.
+Terraform module to deploy a Lambda function to automatically extract zip files in an S3 bucket.

 By default the Lambda function is run when a file is created in the specified S3 bucket.